Accumulation plan: An arrangement that enables an investor to purchase a set dollar amount of mutual fund units on a regular schedule.

 Investment advisor: A person who provides financial advice or guidance to clients to help them reach their financial goals.
 Also known as a financial advisor.

 Investment fund: A pool of money belonging to many investors that is used to collectively purchase stocks, bonds or other securities.
-The most common type of investment fund is a mutual fund, but there are other specialized types.
+The most common type of investment fund is a mutual fund.

 (The) Investment Funds Institute of Canada (IFIC): IFIC is the voice of Canada’s investment funds industry.
 IFIC brings together 150 organizations, including fund managers and distributors and industry service organizations, to foster a strong, stable investment sector where investors can realize their financial goals.
 By connecting Canada’s savers to Canada’s economy, our industry contributes significantly to Canadian economic growth and job creation.
 The organization is proud to have served Canadian financial consumers for more than 50 years.